The Route

 The circuit lasts approximately 40 minutes.
 Visitors discover the main sites of Vannes at a relaxed pace, with clear audio commentary throughout the journey.

-The route starts and ends at Place Gambetta, in the heart of Vannes, steps from the medieval ramparts.
+The route starts and ends at Place Gambetta, in the heart of Vannes, steps from the harbour.
 It is the only departure and arrival point.

 The circuit is continuous — there are no intermediate stops.
 Visitors board and alight only at Place Gambetta.